dhale/ipf/README.md

 been used in both commercial and in-house systems for seismic interpretation.

 #### FaultSkinner (new in 2014)
-constructs fault skins comprised of fault cells.
+Constructs fault skins comprised of fault cells.
 A fault cell is a point located on a fault, with an associated fault likelihood, strike and dip.
 A fault skin is a linked collection of fault cells used to walk within a seismic image, up and down along fault curves (tangent to fault dip) and left and